jonchuaenzhe/human-pose-classifier/README.md

 ## XGBoost Model

-The XGBoost model then takes the 15 most important keypoints (points 0-14 only) as well as manually engineered features such as (a) the angle between key joints, and (b) the length of limb segments.
+The feature engineering pipeline then takes the 15 most important keypoints (points 0-14 only) and augments these 15 datapoints with the following engineered data:
+1. The length of the limb segments
+2. The angle between key joints (cosine of vectors) Refer to 'train.ipynb' for detailed implementation.

 ![OpenPose](images/keypoints.png)

-With these information, the XGBoost model is trained to classify the poses into sitting, standing, or running.
-The training process and feature engineering steps can be used for a wider variety of poses.
+With a total of 52 features, the XGBoost model is trained to classify the poses into sitting, standing, or running.
+While only 3 different poses were used, this training process and feature engineering steps can be used for a wider variety of poses.